 The Undergraduate Division welcomes you and your family to Wharton and the University of Pennsylvania.
-You are important members of the Wharton community, and we want to provide you with information and resources that will enable you to help your student get the most out of his or her college experience.
+You are important members of the Wharton community, and we want to provide you with information and resources that will enable you to help your student get the most out of their college experience.

-In addition to the information and links on this page, Undergrad Inside contains in-depth information on the curriculum, concentration options, research programs, study abroad opportunities, and extracurriculars such as student clubs and cohorts and Leadership Ventures.
+In addition to the information and links on this page, Undergrad Inside contains in-depth information on the curriculum, concentration options, research programs, study abroad opportunities, and extracurriculars such as student clubs and cohorts and leadership programs.
 We encourage you to explore!

-For full list of events and happenings, please check the University Calendar.
+For full list of events and happenings, please check the At Penn Calendar.